a play in the form of a protest song

 Young people will no longer be able to avoid the consequences of climate change.
 A group of 12- 17 year olds speak to the adults in the audience, holding them to account, questioning the choices that have not been made, the ones that children will be forced to make, and what kind of future they stand to inherit.
 All while offering an invitation to experience the world together anew.

-Is My Microphone On? is both a call to arms and a declaration of love.
+Is My Microphone On? turns the theatre into a site of intergenerational reckoning, offering what is ultimately a declaration of love.

 Playwright | Jordan Tannahill

 Canadian Team (Canadian Stage)

 Youth Mentors | Sadie Laflamme Snow & Davinder Malhi